Co-defendant in 2018 triple murder assessed 16 years for accessory

 "(Conard) wasn't the architect of this nightmare, but he did make it possible," Gray said.

-Addressing Conard, Moody emphasized that the 24-year-old will eventually be released from custody, and when that day comes, she said she hopes he will embark on a new path of good decisions and teach his children to know right from wrong and do right, even when they're scared.
-She also encouraged him, along with Fletcher's father's words to "get right with God" and to seek forgiveness from the victims' family.
+Addressing Conard, Moody emphasized that the 24-year-old eventually will be released from custody and that when that day comes, she hopes he will embark on a new path of good decisions and teach his children to know right from wrong and do the right thing, even when they're scared.
+She also encouraged him, along with Fletcher's father's words, to "get right with God" and to seek forgiveness from the victims' family.

 "God's wrath is upon you," she said, promising to have someone present at any parole hearing Conard might have "to protest and remind everyone of the continuous pain you have caused our family."

-Conard has 10 days to appeal Moody's sentence, if he so wishes.
-It will run concurrently with another four-year, 305-day sentence from a different felony case and be lessened by the time Conard has already served in custody.
+Conard has 10 days to appeal Moody's sentence if he wishes.
+The sentence will run concurrently with another four-year, 305-day sentence from a different felony case and be lessened by the more than three years Conard has already served in custody.